engramic/engramic/docs/getting_started.md

 ??? note "3.
 Install [Hatch](https://hatch.pypa.io/1.12/install/#command-line-installer_1)"

     We use **[Hatch](https://hatch.pypa.io)** as our Python project manager.
 It handles all dependencies, Python versioning, testing, versioning, scripts, and virtual environments.

+    Visit this page to install Hatch on your Linux instance:

     🔗 [Hatch Installation](https://hatch.pypa.io/1.12/install/#command-line-installer_1)